The Minnesota Renaissance Festival is the perfect place to spark kids’ imaginations and bring their fairy tales to life.

-PetFest is Sept.
-14–15 this year.
+Woofstock is Sept.
+9-10th this year.
 We’ve attended this weekend before, and our kids loved seeing all the dogs.
 This year the theme for the opening weekend (Aug.
-17–18) is the Bold North Vikings Invasion, which includes a longbow competition, a hot-dish-eating contest, a tug-of-war and a tattoo competition.
+19 – 20th) is Once Upon A Time, which include “Fairy House Competition”, “Apple Pie Eating Competition”, “Magic Show”, and “Tiara Promenade” and more.

 Anything goes.
 Repurpose old Halloween costumes, whip together a pirate outfit, dig out a princess dress or fairy wings and/or cobble together a makeshift flower crown, so you can avoid buying one there.
 Grab a crown or cape or toy sword.
 Over the years, we’ve dressed three different kids in a Peter Pan costume, which doubles as Robin Hood when riding around the village on Dad’s shoulders.
 I’ve also tried my hand at face painting to add to the fun.

 The grounds are bumpy and crowded.
 If you can swing it, it’ll be much easier to put the baby in a carrier.
 Some areas, such as the Fairy Wing Forest, don’t allow strollers anyway.